 Section 504 of the Rehabilitation Act of 1973

 The Rehabilitation Act of 1973, section 504, prohibits discrimination on the basis of disability in government services, public accommodations, and employment.
 The United States Congress enacted this law to ensure nondiscrimination on the basis of disability by providing protection that extends beyond just those with an actual physical handicap.
-It was drafted to also protect those with mental or emotional limitations and make sure they were treated equally as well.
+It was drafted also to protect those with mental or emotional limitations and make sure they were treated equally as well.

 Title II of the Americans with Disabilities Act (ADA) also prohibits discrimination on the basis of disability in employment by private employers with 15 or more employees.
 ADA Title I prohibits private employers with 15 or more employees from discriminating against qualified individuals with disabilities in job application procedures, hiring, firing, advancement, compensation, and other terms, conditions, and privileges of employment.
 Employers must provide reasonable accommodations to qualified individuals with disabilities unless doing so would impose an undue hardship on the business operations of the employer.